Kong/docs.konghq.com/app/gateway/2.7.x/configure/auth/oidc-mapping.md

 groups to Kong roles.
 Adding a user to Kong in this way gives them access to Kong based on their group in the IdP.

-After starting {{site.base_gateway}} with the desired configuration, you can create new admins whose usernames match those in your IdP.
-Those users will then be able to accept invitations to join Kong Manager and log in with their IdP credentials.
+Starting with {{site.base_gateway}} version 2.7, you can create Admin accounts for Kong Manager when you map your identity provider (IdP) groups to Kong roles.
+You do not need to create the users separately.
+These users then accept invitations to join Kong Manager and log in with their IdP credentials.

 If an admin's group changes in the IdP, their Kong admin account's associated role also changes in {{site.base_gateway}} the next time they log in through Kong